Need to talk? Call 1800 882 436.

 Key facts

-• Melasma (also called chloasma) refers to brown patches that appear on your skin, usually on your face.
+• Melasma (also called chloasma) refers to brown patches that appear on your skin, usually on your face, often during pregnancy.

 • It is often caused by hormonal changes and exposure to sunlight.

-• Melasma won’t cause any health problems to you or your baby, but it can be difficult to cope with emotionally.
+• Melasma will not cause any health problems for you or your baby, but it can be hard to cope with emotionally.

 • Melasma can be hard to treat, but if you have developed melasma during pregnancy there's a good chance it will fade after your baby is born.